niels89/EloquentElks/README.md

 `docker compose -f docker-compose-prod.yml up -d`

+Afterwards, open your browser and go to `http://localhost:3000` to access the application.

+To stop the entire application, run the following command:

+`docker compose -f docker-compose-prod.yml down`

 ## Development
 ### Prerequisites
 In order to be able to build all of the services, you need the following tools and environments installed on your machine: